Skip to main content

 When establishing IKE SA each party may send a list of authentication

 methods it supports and is configured to use to its peer.
-The
+For this

-consideration while selecting an algorithm for its authentication if
+information into consideration when selecting an algorithm for its

 3.1.
 Exchanges